okemoto6/GDAPC/TEST-GH-KNIT.md

 ## 1. ASK PHASE

-The Cyclistic's forthcoming marketing strategy will be guided by the questions below:
+The Cyclistic’s forthcoming marketing strategy will be guided by the questions below:

 1. How do annual members and casual riders use Cyclistic bikes